-Florangia is a healthcare professional, researcher, and writer who has spent more than twenty years working on the front lines of public health.
-Throughout their career, they have written, reported, and testified on issues affecting community health, with a particular focus on environmental exposures and their potential links to disease.
-Their work is driven not only by professional experience but also by deeply personal history.
+Florangia is a healthcare professional, researcher, and writer who has spent more than twenty years researching and writing about public health.
+Throughout their career, they have partnered with experts, written, reported, and testified on issues affecting community health, with a particular focus on environmental exposures and their potential links to disease.
+Their work is driven not only by professional experience but also by personal history.

-Florangia lost a brother during the AIDS epidemic at a time when the crisis was still being widely ignored.
+Florangia lost their brother during the AIDS epidemic at a time when the crisis was widely ignored by the Reagan Administration.
 He died just one year before antiretroviral therapies became available in 1995—an experience that profoundly shaped Florangia’s understanding of how delayed recognition of public health threats can cost lives.
-Growing up near the I-35W highway, Florangia spent childhood playing on elementary school playgrounds and crossing the busy corridor daily to attend high school, experiences that later informed their awareness of how infrastructure and environmental conditions intersect with community health.
+Growing up near the I-35W highway, Florangia spent childhood playing on elementary school playgrounds and crossing the busy I-35W Interstate daily to attend high school, experiences that later informed their awareness of how infrastructure and environmental conditions intersect with community health.
+Having experienced infertility, Florangia questions how much living near the interstate highway has affected the many Minnesotans who live along highways, county roads, and along power lines and railroads.

 Outside of their research and writing, Florangia enjoys spending time outdoors biking, swimming, and reconnecting with the natural world.
 A lifelong appreciation for nature was nurtured early by a father who shared a fascination with salamanders, frogs, and the small ecosystems that thrive around water and wetlands.
 These early experiences helped cultivate the curiosity and environmental awareness that continue to shape Florangia’s work today.